maxmar391/nixie_clock/README.md

 # LED nixie clock with Arduino

 ## Description
 This repository is about a nixie clock based on an Arduino Nano board, an RTC module, and some LED nixie boards.
+The Arduino Nan

 ## Bill of materials
 * Arduino Nano
 The small version of the Arduino family to keep the electronics part small and discreet.
+The Arduino board reads the clock from the real time clock module and controls the LEDs accordingly.
+The code contains color changes every full hour.
 * [DS3231 Real time clock (RTS) module](https://www.banggood.com/DS3231-AT24C32-IIC-Precision-RTC-Real-Time-Clock-Memory-Module-p-1547989.html)<br>
 This module is powered by a battery, equipped with a quartz oscillator, and maintains the clock even after being cut off from power.
 By doing so, the LED clock will not lose the information of the current time, even after plugged out from electricity.
 * CR2032 battery